mwbowers/mwbowers.github.io/reference/datagate/datagate-common/xml-element-converter.md

 | Type | Description
 | --- | ---
-| [String](https://docs.microsoft.com/en-us/dotnet/api/system.string) | The value of the specified attribute.
-If the attribute is not found, it returns an empty string.
+| [String](https://docs.microsoft.com/en-us/dotnet/api/system.string) | The value of the attribute.

 ### string GetAttribute([string name](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

-Gets the value of the specified attribute from the current XmlElement, or returns a default value if the attribute is not found.
+Gets the value of the attribute with the specified name from the current XmlElement.
+If the attribute does not exist, returns the specified default value.

 ```cs
 string GetAttribute(string name)